thereisnotime/omen/README.md

 ## Roadmap

-If for somereason I decide to spend more time on this project, here are some ideas:
+Future improvements for this security toolkit collection:

 ### Platform Support